mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/api-reference/edgelb/index.md

 ```
 /service/edgelb/
 ```
-Keep in mind that the path to Edge-LB endpoints might be different if you have change the service name.
+Note that the path to Edge-LB endpoints may be different if you have changed the service name.
 For example, if you have changed the default Edge-LB service name to append a geographic location, such as `edgelb-emea`, then the path to the service would be `/service/edgelb-emea`.

 To determine the address of your cluster, see [Cluster Access](/mesosphere/dcos/1.13/api/access/).